 6.2.4.4.8.1 Description

 The close message may be triggered by any of the two endpoints of a WebRTC session.
 Upon reception, the endpoint shall respond with an accept message, after which the WebRTC session is torn down and the resources associated with the WebRTC session are released.

+6.2.4.4.8.2 Parameters

+target_id: this parameter represents the source id of the target endpoint.

 6.2.4.4.9 Application message